-Sybil Atteck BFA CMG (1911-1975) is a national and historical person of significance in Trinidad and Tobago, the inspiration for the founding of the Trinidad and Tobago Art Society.
-She was the most influential pioneer and leader in the development of Fine Arts in the preceding, during, and post-Independence periods.
+Sybil Atteck BFA CMG (1911-1975) is a national and historical person of significance in Trinidad and Tobago, and the inspiration for the founding of the Trinidad and Tobago Art Society.
+She was the most influential pioneer and leader in the development of Fine Arts in the preceding, during, and post-Independence periods (1940-1975).

 Keith Atteck, a nephew of the artist, is undertaking the research to capture and preserve Sybil Atteck’s legacy.